 18. Pallet Furniture Set

-This pallet furniture set is one way to keep your backyard furniture uniform in design.
+This pallet furniture set is one way to keep your backyard patio furniture uniform in design.
 By the way, don’t forget to put wheels on the legs of the table to make it easier to change positions on your patio.
 Choose the best patio umbrellas big enough to cover your desired amount of space.

 Dave’s tip: When choosing which piece to build first, always go for the one that will use up more wood.
 You never know, your leftover wood pallets might just be enough to make the remaining furniture pieces.